If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Pedialyte has become one of the leading beverages for hangovers in recent years.
 This formula, originally a rehydration drink for toddlers and those with the stomach flu, has become one of the most well-known sports drinks in the world for its electrolyte to sugar ratio.
-The reason it works so well for adult hangovers is because it delivers all the electrolytes and nutritiono your body desperately needs from being dehydrated, but it has half the amount of sugar as some of the sports drink on the market.
-Tons of sugar will not help your hangover; i will only give you more digestive issues and may even lead to sugar rush and crash that will result in more fatigue.
-Pedialyte is something you can pre-game with, drink after a night of boozing, and even the morning after to help revive yourself.
+Pedialyte is formulated to quickly deliver the hydration and nutrition your body needs, but it has half the amount of sugar as some of the sports drink on the market.

-Electrolytes help regulate fluid levels in your body, and since drinking can affect electrolytes and hydration, two of the reasons your head is pounding and your body is aching.
-When your body undergoes massive dehydration, one of the best ways to combat it is with a sports drink like Gatorade.
+Electrolytes help regulate fluid levels in your body, and since drinking can affect electrolytes and hydration, two of the reasons your head is pounding and your body is aching, many people crave sports drinks after a night of drinking.
 Gatorade has a ton of electrolytes, which helps replenish your hydration levels back to homeostasis.
-The sodium in the Gatorade can also help with that nasty feeling of lethargy that hangover brings.
-However, don’t over-do it with Gatorade consumption, as most flavors have lots of sugar and sodium.
+However, don’t overdo it with Gatorade consumption, as most flavors have lots of sugar and sodium.
 Best to pair it with plenty of water.

 Organic Chrysanthemum Floral Tea

-The best hangover cures don’t have to involve pickle juice or other strange concoctionos.
+The best hangover cures don’t have to involve pickle juice or other strange concoctions.
 Sometimes, good old-fashioned ibuprofen will do nicely.
-Over-the-counter painkillers like Advil can help reduce a pounding headache and help you to start feeling like yourself.
+Over-the-counter painkillers like Advil can sometimes help reduce a pounding headache and help you to start feeling like yourself.
 Stick to the recommended dosage as taking more can cause stomach upset.
-Plus, the brand has created dose limits for a reason.
 Additionally, you should consume an NSAID like Advil with food.
 No need to make things worse by trying to over-treat your current issue.
 Finally, if you think you’re still intoxicated, wait until the alcohol has left your system before popping some Advil.

 While we don’t think it’s a great idea to jump all the way back on the train, having a little bit of the hair of the dog the next morning can help delay those oh-so-horrible hangover feelings.
 Now, this is no way going to cure your hangover, but if you aren’t quite ready to face the music, it’s a good way to delay the inevitable.
 Beer actually boosts your endorphins, which helps mask the hangover feelings.
 Obviously, if you continue to drink, you’ll just dig yourself in a deeper hangover hole.
 If you can stomach it, we recommend a strong Bell’s Two Hearted Ale, or any of these craft beers.